 Contracts are everything in pro wrestling, especially when you’re talking about top name Superstars.
-There are few WWE contracts ticking down right now, but a new company policy makes it seem like they aren’t too eager to ink a new deal with anyone.
+There are a few WWE contracts ticking down right now, but a new company policy makes it seem like they aren’t too eager to ink a new deal with anyone.

 Sean Sapp noted behind Fightful’s paywall that, “2021 saw some major WWE contracts expire in Bryan Danielson and Adam Cole, but a gigantic part of the roster is signed through 2024 after huge contacts were handed out in 2019.”
 It is also worth noting that, “2022 saw a major regime change, but an implemented negotiation method seemingly stick around.”